Kr0issant/MediaFire-Upload-Automation-Tool-UplinkFire/README.md

 6.  **Configure WebDriver:**
     * Download the appropriate Chrome WebDriver for your chrome version in case the provided executable is outdated.
     * Replace the Chrome WebDriver executable in the `UplinkFire` folder.
-    * Make sure to rename it to `chromedriver.exe` in case it has a different name.
+    * Make sure to rename it to `chromedriver` in case it has a different name.
 7.  **Run the Application:**
     ```bash
     cd UplinkFire